evainlau/pycao/documentation/discover.rst

 Freecad and Salome api seem powerful.
 I have not used them very much because they appeared to be too complex for my needs.
-The philosophy is very different from pycao.
-Both try to give the user power and versatility rather than simplicity.
-The code is marked by the integrated environnement ( see an example of freecad code below) whereas pycao aims ease of use for small/medium projects, and freeness from any environnment.
+The philosophy is very different from pycao, they are API whereas Pycao is a modeller.
+Both try to give the user power and versatility rather than a simplified syntax to describe the model.
+The code is marked by the integrated environnement whereas pycao aims ease of use for small/medium projects, and freeness from any environnment.

 Openscad exports to stl (pycao does not).
 Thus Openscad may be usable for 3D-printing machines.
 It uses a simple low level language with few